sympy/sympy/doc/src/modules/physics/mechanics/index.rst

    In this documentation many components of the physics/mechanics module will be discussed. :mod:`sympy.physics.mechanics` has been written to allow for creation of symbolic equations of motion for complicated multibody systems.
-   We also introduce methods in quantum and continuum mechanics modules.

 .. module:: sympy.physics.mechanics